Ready-Mix vs Bagged Concrete: When to Use Each (2026 Cost Comparison)

 The Break-Even Point

-The math is clear: ready-mix becomes cheaper than bags at around 0.5m³, and the gap widens dramatically from there.
-For a standard 4m³ driveway, ready-mix saves approximately $3,000–4,000 in material cost alone, before counting 24+ hours of mixing labour.
+The math is clear: ready-mix often becomes cheaper than bags around 0.8-1.0m³, and the gap widens dramatically from there.
+For a standard 4m³ driveway, ready-mix can still save thousands of dollars after delivery and labour are counted.

 Example: 4m³ N25 Driveway, Bags vs Ready-Mix